project-everest/vale/README.md

 This [repository](https://github.com/project-everest/vale/tree/popl_artifact_submit) contains
 the version of Vale presented in the POPL 2019 submission *A Verified, Efficient Embedding of A Verifiable Assembly Language*.

-For most recent work on Vale, please look [here](https://github.com/project-everest/vale) for the Vale tool, and [here](https://github.com/project-everest/hacl-star/tree/fstar-master/vale/) for the Vale cryptographic libraries.
+For the most recent work on Vale, please look [here](https://github.com/project-everest/vale) for the Vale tool, and [here](https://github.com/project-everest/hacl-star/tree/fstar-master/vale/) for the Vale cryptographic libraries.

 # Running the code
 TODO: Information about docker image